 Walking is a good way to stay active, and if you join a group of people doing an activity it can be more fun and help improve your health and your general wellbeing.
-Swimming could be a good option, because it doesn't put weight on your toes, feet and ankles, but still helps you keep fit.
+Swimming could be a good option,

+If you have osteoarthritis in your feet or ankles you should try to keep active and to maintain a healthy weight. because it doesn't put weight on your toes, feet and ankles, but still helps you keep fit.